enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 }
 ```

 Finally, the function `monitor_frida_xposed`  performs several security checks in order to avoid people instrumenting the application at the native level.
-If we take a peek at the following decompiled code, then we observe that several frameworks for dynamic binary instrumentation are checked.
+If we take a peek at the following decompiled code, then we observe that several frameworks for dynamic binary instrumentation are checked:

-The function `monitor_frida_xposed` gets decompiled as follows:
 ```c
 void __fastcall __noreturn monitor_frida_xposed(int a1)
 {